tr1s/tris-shopify-webpack-boilerplate/readme.md

 ---------------------------

-If you check back in the console you might come across some undefined variable errors 🧐, don’t panic.
+If you check back in the console you *might* come across some undefined variable errors ⚠️, don’t panic.
 This will be because the theme contained some libraries that export themselves as modules instead of global variables if the libraries detect you’re now using an environment that supports exports.
 There are a few ways you can deal with this...

 * The “correct” but time consuming way: **Split the libraries out and import them individually, maybe moving some dependencies like JQuery to be managed with NPM.**